HaaseSaari/HaaseSaari/README.md

 - 💞️ I’m looking to collaborate on on everything crypto and blockchain related
 - 📫 How to reach me, you reach me on discord: faruck02#5020 , follow me on twitter @HaaseSaari
 -   like to reed books about fintech and crypto
--   want to build an app
+-   want to build an app with python
 <!---
 HaaseSaari/HaaseSaari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.